OfomiMatthew/hng-task-0/README.md

-# HNGx Stage One Task API
+# HNG Stage One Task API

 This backend API was developed for HNG Stage 0.
 It features an endpoint that returns the developer's email, the current date and time, and a GitHub repository link.
 The API is hosted on vercel.
 **Live API Endpoint**: [Live API Endpoint](https://hng-task-0-zeta.vercel.app/api/profiles)